thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * **Event time:** The time at which a measurement/event is *generated*
 * **Processing time:** The time at which that measurement/event is *received/processed*
-* **Batching window:** A `batching window` is defined as the maximum allowed gap between the event timestamps of the first message in a batch and the last message in a batch.
-It is important to note that the `batching window` is based on the *event timestamps*.
 * **Max message delay:** The `maximum message delay` is defined as the maximum acceptable delay between the event generation time and the event processing time for a message received by the batch processor.
 If an event generated at time `t` is received by the batch processor *after* the maximum acceptable delay, it will considered too old and won't be processed further.
+* **Batching window:** is defined as the maximum allowed gap between the event timestamps of the first message in a batch and the last message in a batch.
+It is important to note that the `batching window` is based on the *event timestamps*.
+* **Batching timeout:** is the maximum time that the batcher will keep a batch open till the last message arrives after a batch has started.
+The `batching timeout` can be defined as the `batching window` + `max message delay`
-* **Max message deadline** is applied on the "messages from the future" for which the event timestamp is higher than the current processing time.
-If an event generated at time `t` is received by the batch processor and if that timestamp `t` is more than the maximum acceptable deadline in future, it will considered as too futuristic and won't be processed further.
-For example, if the `max message deadline` is defined as 20 and if an event with timestamp `t120` is delivered to the batch processor at `T110`, it will be accepted as `t120` < `T110 + 20`.
+* **Message leap limit** is applied to the "messages from the future" for which the event timestamp is higher than the current processing time.
+If an event generated at time `t`, received by the batch processor, is more than the maximum acceptable leap limit in future, it will considered as too futuristic and won't be processed further.
+For example, if the `message leap limit` is defined as 20 and if an event with timestamp `t120` is delivered to the batch processor at `T110`, it will be accepted, as `t120` < `T110 + 20`.
 But an event with timestamp `t131` would have been rejected as `t131` > `T110 + 20`.
-* **Batching timeout:** The `batching timeout` is the maximum time that the batcher will wait for the last message after a batch has started.
-The `batching timeout` can be defined as the `first message's event time` + `batching window` + `max message delay`
 * **Max batch size** is the maximum alloawable size of a batch in bytes (**NOT** just in terms of the number of messages as different messages have different keys of varying size)

 ## Requirements

 * Different measurements generated within a `batching window` must be batched together.
-* Batching should not be just a static periodic batching at regular intervals but instead must be dynamic in such a way that the batching is started on the receipt of the first message in a logical batch and (ideally) ends on the receipt of the last message from that logical batch.
+* Different strategies can be applied to define the start of each new batching window.
+The simplest one would be to start a new window at a regular pace, each just after the previous one.
+In practice, this would lead to empty batch and and arbitrary cut in the middle of a "logical batch".
+Hence, we prefer to wait for a first message to start a new batch and (ideally) close that batch on the receipt of the last message from that logical batch.
 * The `batching window` helps in limiting the number of messages that get batched up together.
 * The `batching timeout` prevents the batcher from waiting forever to receive the last message in a batch after the batch has started on the receipt of the first message.
-* The `max message deadline` limits the unbounded growth of batches to accommodate messages from the future.
+* The `message leap limit` limits the unbounded growth of batches to accommodate messages from the future.
+* The `max batch size` limits the unbounded growth of individual batches.
-* While a batch is being built, if a measurement that's already present in the current batch arrives with a different timestamp(meaning it's a different measurement of the same type), a new batch must be started and this new measurement must be added to that batch.
+* While a batch is being built, if a measurement that's already present in the current batch arrives with a different timestamp(meaning it's a different measurement of the same type), the new message and the existing message must be put into two different batches to avoid a conflict.
+* If a message in a batch has to be replaced by another message of the same type, it has to be done in a deterministic manner based on their event timestamps.
+But dropping messages in favour of another one is not preferred, if there isn't a string case for it.
 ## Assumptions

 * Messages are delivered to the batcher either in real-time or in near-real-time.
 That is, a message received by the batcher at processing time `T` can only have an event timestamp `t` <= `T`.
 This is because there can always be some delay between the time at which the messages is generated(event time) and the time at which that message is delivered to the batcher(processing time) via the MQTT broker.
 * Messages are generated and processed on the same `thin-edge.io` device using the same system clock.
 This provides us the extra guarantee that the message generation time can never be higher than the message processing time.
 * Even though MQTT guarantess ordered delivery of message with QoS 0 and 2 and a partial ordering of messages even with QoS 1 with the possibility of duplicates on a single topic, we can't rely on these guarantees as we have to handle messages coming on different topics as well (as in the case of `collectd`) and MQTT doesn't guarantee any order bewteen messages published to different topics.
 Refer to MQTT ordering guarantees in the MQTT 3.1 specification [here](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718105) for more details.
+* The event timestamps will be compared against each other based on their UTC time representation.
+If the timestamp carries a different timezone, it will be converted to its equivalent epoch value in UTC.

 ## Usecases